sudarshanbashyal/fullstack-movie-tracker/README.md

 ```
 **You will have to create environment variables for your own TMDB api, Mongodb-Atlas and JWT tokens.**

-**You will have to create environment variables for your own TMDB api, Mongodb-Atlas and JWT tokens.**

 ## Tech-Stack

 I've used the following stack to build my application (small libraries not included.)